sakesayso/sakescript/README.md

 }
 ```

-Note: We recommend to use `uuidgen` or similar to generate an actually unique UUID.
+Note: We recommend to use `uuidgen` or https://www.uuidgenerator.net/ or similar to generate an actually unique UUID.

+If you include a cover image, we recommend using JPEG format for cover images to minimize file size.
+To convert a PNG image from e.g. DALL·E to JPEG, you can use ImageMagick with the following command:  `convert cover.png -resize 1080x -quality 92 cover.jpg`.

 ### Recommended Content Tags